GRACE: A Language Model Framework for Explainable Inverse Reinforcement Learning: Method

-\paragraph{Phase 2: Reward Refinement through Evolutionary Search} \method{} uses Evolutionary Search to obtain rewards that best explain the current set of goal and non goal states.
+\paragraph{Phase 2: Reward Refinement through Evolutionary Search} \method{} uses Evolutionary Search to discover rewards that effectively distinguish between expert and negative states.
 This is achieved by \emph{mutating} the current reward population $\mathcal{R}$ using a code LLM and retaining rewards with high \emph{fitness}.

-The \emph{fitness} $f$ of a reward function $r$ measures how well this function assigns large values to goal and small values to non-goal states, akin to what would be expected from a meaningful reward:
+The \emph{fitness} $f$ of a reward function $r$ measures how well this function assigns large values to expert states and small values to negative states, akin to what would be expected from a meaningful reward.
+To do this, we adopt the standard AIRL \citep{fu2018learningrobustrewardsadversarial} loss to ensure transferable rewards:

-In practice, to normalize the fitness computation, we bound the reward signal.
-Any reward value greater than or equal to a predefined $r(s) \ge \tau$ is treated as 1, and any value below is treated as 0 for the purpose of this calculation.

-The \emph{mutation} operator $m$ of a reward, that is used to improve the current reward population, is based on an LLM that is prompted to introspect the reward code and address failures.
-To do so it is provided with several inputs pertaining to the source code of the reward (if available), misclassified states, and additional debugging information:

-In more detail, $\textrm{source}(r)$ is the Python code for the reward.
-The $\textrm{info}=(s_g, r(s_g), s_e, \textrm{debug}(r, s_g))$ is intended to focus the model on failures by honing onto states misclassified by the reward.
-It consists of a sequence of misclassified states $s\in S$, their reward value $r(s)$, as well as a debugging info $\textrm{debug}(r, s)$ produced by printing intermediate values during the execution of $r$ on the misclassified state $s$.
-The composition of this feedback is intentionally varied; each prompt contains a different number of examples, presented as either individual states or full trajectories.
-To help the model discriminate between true and false positives, prompts containing a false positive are augmented with an expert state $s_e\sim D^{+}$.